kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 **Returns**
 * `enclaveUuid`: The UUID for the enclave identified by the `identifier`.

-### `getOrderedListOfNamesAndUuids() -> []String nameAndUuids`
+### `getOrderedListOfNames() -> []String enclaveNames`
-Returns an ordered list of names and UUIDs for all the enclaves registered with the currently running Kurtosis engine.
-This is useful if users want to enumerate all enclave names & UUIDs for the engine, say for an autocomplete like function.
+Returns an ordered list of names for all the enclaves registered with the engine.
+This is useful if users want to enumerate all enclave names, say for an autocomplete like function.

 **Returns**
-* `nameAndUuids`: This list is a concatenation of sorted names followed by sorted UUIDs.
+* `enclaveNames`: This list a sorted list of enclave names

 ServiceLogsStreamContent
 ------------------------